namheegordonkim/smash-g/README.md

 ### Step 3: Preprocess data

-You can download our video data here.
+You can download our video data here: https://www.dropbox.com/s/ep8jhys2ie4kjda/smash-g-data.zip?dl=0

 To process all the data in one command, run this inside a bash shell: